Open AI Days

 Inspirational Days & Master Thesis Awards

 Since the AI Lab opened in 2017, we have organized several Open days and Inspirational Days.
 These are dissemination events that connect people affiliated with the Norwegian Open AI Lab and others interested in AI, with a goal of increasing knowledge and competences.
-The events consist of lectures and case presentations, aimed at informing companies and organizations about the potential benefits of applying AI in their operations.

 These events provide an arena for connecting with researchers, students and practioners, and exchanging experiences and ideas regarding the many potential applications of AI.

 Inspirational Day and Master Thesis Awards, fall 2019

 The 2019 AI Inspirational Day and Master Thesis Awards took place in Trondheim, October 24th.

 The program included short AI talks - both on theory and application, given by researchers and industry.
 Three talented, former NTNU students (that you can see in the photo above) were awarded for the best master theses of 2019.

 You can find more photos from the event here.

 The winner of best master thesis in the category application, was Andreas Bell Martinsen, with the thesis End-to-end training for path following and control of marine vehicles, supervised by Anastasios Lekkas.
 In the photo above, you can see Andreas, together with Kerstin Bach and Massimiliano Ruocco.

 The winners of best thesis in the category theoretical, were Are Haartveit and Harald Musum.
 Their thesis Learning event-driven time series with phased recurrent neural networks was supervised by Keith Downing.

 In the evening of March 21, we organized a pre event where a few graduate students presented their master thesis work.
 The presentations had different topics, focusing on both theoretical and applied AI.
 All students did an impressive job and were able to engage the audience into lively discussions.